coyotesong/microservice-rss-reader-jooq-graalvm/README.md

 standard OPML files and periodically scan the referenced RSS feeds for new content.

-The runtime code is framework-agnostic - it can be used with either Spring Boot or Gradle.
-Spring Boot Native is getting better but Graalvm support is still better with Gradle.
+The runtime code is framework-agnostic - it can be used with either Spring Boot or Quarkus.
+Spring Boot Native is getting better but Graalvm support is still better with Quarkus.

 ### Target Audience